citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `provisioning_scheme` (Attributes) Machine catalog provisioning scheme.
 Required when `provisioning_type = MCS` or `provisioning_type = PVS_STREAMING`. (see [below for nested schema](#nestedatt--provisioning_scheme))
 - `remote_pc_ous` (Attributes List) Organizational Units to be included in the Remote PC machine catalog.
 Only to be used when `is_remote_pc = true`.
 For adding machines, use `machine_accounts`. (see [below for nested schema](#nestedatt--remote_pc_ous))
 - `scopes` (Set of String) The IDs of the scopes for the machine catalog to be a part of.
-- `tenants` (Set of String) A set of identifiers of tenants to associate with the machine catalog.
+- `tags` (Set of String) A set of identifiers of tags to associate with the machine catalog.
 - `vda_upgrade_type` (String) Type of Vda Upgrade.
 Choose between LTSR and CR.
 When omitted, Vda Upgrade is disabled.

 ### Read-Only

+- `built_in_scopes` (Set of String) The IDs of the built_in scopes of the machine catalog.
 - `id` (String) GUID identifier of the machine catalog.
+- `inherited_scopes` (Set of String) The IDs of the inherited scopes of the machine catalog.
+- `tenants` (Set of String) A set of identifiers of tenants to associate with the machine catalog.

 <a id="nestedatt--machine_accounts"></a>
 ### Nested Schema for `machine_accounts`